Eshmeeta/Assignment-Task-Manager/README.md

 # Setup :
 ## Install Prerequisites:

 Install the .NET Core SDK for your operating system if you haven't already.
+Install the necessary Nuget Packages of EF Core.

 ## Clone the Repository:
 Clone the repository containing the RESTful API project to your local machine using Git.